DEST-bio/DEST-bio.github.io/docs/data-files/syncbambed.md

 1. TOC
 {:toc}

 All data tables are scrollable.
+Clicking the download button will start a direct download, or you can Right Click + Copy Link.

 ## bed.gz
-<a href="/assets/bed.gz.ALL.txt" download> Click to download file links in a .txt file </a>
+<a href="/assets/bed.gz.ALL.txt" download> Click for a .txt file with a list of all download links</a>

 <details open markdown="block">
 <summary>Toggle Table</summary>